Marta Xargay

-Marta Xargay Casademont (born 20 December 1990) is a retired Spanish professional basketball player.
+Marta Xargay Casademont (born 20 December 1990) is a Spanish retired professional basketball player.
 She played for Phoenix Mercury of the WNBA, and for several European teams in Czech Republic, Russia and Spain.
 She played for the Spain women's national basketball team from 2011 to 2020.
 She won EuroLeague Women 2010–11 with Perfumerías Avenida Baloncesto.
 She left Spain in 2015, joining both USK Praha of the Czech League in 2015 and the Phoenix Mercury of the WNBA on 11 February 2015.
 In September 2018, she signed for Dynamo Kursk of the Russian Premier League and in January 2020, she returned to her youth club Uni Girona CB.
 After not playing in the 2020-21 season, she announced her retirement in July 2021.

 Club career

 Xargay started playing basketball from a young age in clubs in her hometown Girona, entering the youth levels of Uni Girona CB at 14 and making it to the senior team and the Spanish second tier.
 In 2009 she signed for CB Avenida from Salamanca, where in the following six seasons she won two leagues, three cups and one EuroLeague.

 During 2015 and 2016, she played both in the WNBA with Phoenix Mercury and the European season with USK Praha, where she won the 2016, 2017 and 2018 Czech League.
 Due to her commitment to the Spain national team, she opted not to play in the WNBA in 2017 or 2018.
 She played for one and a half seasons in Russian team Dynamo Kursk, before returning to Uni Girona CB in January 2020.